Pinckney conducts routine operations

-250801-N-NO999-1007 PACIFIC OCEAN (Aug.
-1, 2025) Lt. j.g.
-Patrice Dour, left, talks with Sailors on the fo’c’sle of the Arleigh Burke-class guided-missile destroyer USS Pinckney (DDG 91) during a replenishment-at-sea in the Pacific Ocean, Aug.
-1, 2025.
+250803-N-NO999-1020 PACIFIC OCEAN (August 3, 2025) Retail Specialist 3rd Class Rodrigo Francodiaz, right, and Retail Specialist 3rd Class Baichao An, raise flight deck nets in preparation for flight operations on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Pinckney (DDG 91) in the Pacific Ocean, Aug.
+3, 2025.
 Pinckney, a part of the Carrier Strike Group Three, is underway conducting routine training operations in the 3rd Fleet area of operations.
-As an integral part of U.S. Pacific Fleet, Commander, U.S. 3rd Fleet operates naval forces in the Indo-Pacific and provides the realistic and relevant training to ensure the readiness necessary to exercise the U.S. Navy’s timeless role across the full spectrum of military operations (U.S. Navy photo by Intelligence Specialist 1st Class Jacqueline Ferguson)
+As an integral part of U.S. Pacific Fleet, Commander, U.S. 3rd Fleet operates naval forces in the Indo-Pacific and provides the realistic and relevant training to ensure the readiness necessary to exercise the U.S. Navy’s timeless role across the full spectrum of military operations.
+(U.S. Navy photo by Ensign Ivan Pang)

 |Date Taken: